valanm22/documentation/learn/getting_started/quick_start.md

 ## Step 3: Search

-Now that you have MeiliSearch all set up, let's start searching!
+Now that you have Meilisearch all set up, let's start searching!

 <CodeSamples id="getting_started_search_md" />

 In the above code sample, the parameter `q` represents the search query.
 The documents you added in [step two](#step-2-add-documents) will be searched for text that matches `botman`.

-**MeiliSearch response**:
+**Meilisearch response**:

 ```json
 {